-I hope you will agree with me when I say that:
+I hope you will agree with me when I say:

 Also, each lens will perform better or worst under different shooting conditions.
 Thus knowing which types of photography you will be doing will greatly narrow down your choices considering the number of lenses for Nikon D3500 available.